International Human Rights Clinic

 The International Human Rights Clinic enables students to critically engage with cutting-edge human rights issues, strategies, tactics, institutions, and law in both domestic and international settings.

-Through weekly seminars, fieldwork and travel, students develop a range of practical tools and skills needed for human rights advocacy – such as fact-finding, litigation, indicators, reporting, and messaging – that integrate interdisciplinary methods and new technologies.
-Students also develop competencies related to managing trauma in human rights work, as well as the ethical and accountability challenges of human rights lawyering.
+Through weekly seminars and fieldwork, students develop a range of practical tools and skills needed for human rights lawyering — such as fact-finding, litigation, reporting, and messaging — that integrate interdisciplinary methods and new technologies as well as foster core competencies related to ethics and accountability.

 The International Human Rights Clinic is a core component of the Human Rights Program at Duke Law.
 Through an extensive curriculum, Duke Law's international and comparative law faculty equips students to deepen their knowledge and critical assessment of human rights laws, institutions, advocacy, and scholarship.
-In addition to the clinic, summer and post-graduate fellowships, including a dedicated post-graduate fellowship in international law and human rights, and Duke Law's externship program provide a bridge between these theoretical foundations and the skills necessary for domestic and international human rights advocacy, as well as to prepare students for the increasingly global nature of legal practice more generally.
+In addition to the clinic, the Human Rights in Practice event series, a post-graduate fellowship in international law and human rights, Duke Law's externship program, and dedicated career counseling provide additional opportunities to further build the theoretical foundations and skills necessary for domestic and international human rights lawyering, as well as to prepare students for the increasingly global nature of legal practice more generally.

 Clinic Faculty